imraghava/hermitage/README.md

 * — = isolation level does not prevent this anomaly, so it can occur
 * R/O = isolation level prevents this anomaly in a read-only context, but when you perform writes, the anomaly can occur (see test cases for details)
+* W/O = prevented only on write-only context
 * some = isolation level prevents this anomaly in some cases, but not in others (see test cases for details)
 * NT - not tested